fraunhofer-igd-iva/create-nxtstart-app/README.md

 - All API routes are nested under `app/api/*` and written in `route.ts` files, nested in folders that represent the path of the URL.
 The files export functions for every REST method that is supported by a route.
 - Server actions are asynchronous server functions that can be called from components directly instead of going through an API endpoint, see [Server Action Docs](https://nextjs.org/docs/app/api-reference/functions/server-actions) for details.

+# Package specific information

+Currently Material UI, the internationalization framework and ESLint are non optional and will be installed by default as they are relevant for all example pages.
+The remaining packages are only preinstalled if chosen during creation.

 ## Code Style

 To enforce code style, ESLint is installed by default and Prettier can be installed additionally.
 Run the lint run configuration in the `package.json` to check for errors or setup automatic linting, the steps to do that depend on your code editor.
 If Prettier is chosen, additional run configurations are added.